Pacific Harbor Seal Denali Chosen as the 2026 Calendar Cover Star

 Thanks to caring people like you, countless marine mammals receive a second chance at life every year.
 While these animals are in our care, we try to take a photo of each one so you can see exactly who you are helping.

 As you can imagine, there are so many adorable photos to choose from for our 2026 calendar cover.
-So many that we need your help to pick the winning patient!
-You can help choose our 2026 calendar cover star from this list of three animals that have stolen our hearts.
+So many that we needed your help to pick the winning patient from this list of three animals that have stolen our hearts.

 Thank you for giving marine mammal patients a second chance at life—none of this would be possible without you!